Get

 One of the best ways to use positive reinforcement is through treats.
 When you see your Cocker Spaniel and cat interacting well, reward each with a small treat.
 So, they’ll associate good behavior with treats and continue to act friendly to each other.

 Besides treats, you can also use praise and playtime as rewards for good behavior.
 Whenever you see your pets interacting calmly, offer them lots of verbal praise.
-You can also engage them in a fun play session to reinforce such interactions.
+You can also engage them in a gentle play session to reinforce such interactions.

 7. Be Patient